shreysa/NeighborhoodScore_Map_Reduce/README.md

 ### Shreysa Sharma

 ### Directory Structure
-`input` - Contains the input files used for the runs (taken from assignment task page) `output` - Contains csv files with the averaged timings and speed up information.
+`input` - Contains the input files used for the runs (taken from assignment task page).

+`output` - Contains csv files with the averaged timings and speed up information.
 These files are used in the generation of reports.

 `src` - Contains all the source files associated with the implementation.

-`Makefile` - Makefile to assist in building, running and managing the project `report.Rmd` - Report file in R-Markdown format.
+`Makefile` - Makefile to assist in building, running and managing the project.

+`report.Rmd` - Report file in R-Markdown format.

 `report.html` - HTML rendering of the above report.

 ### Instructions for building and running the program